-Since the date of our incorporation, we have not generated significant revenue from product sales and have incurred significant operating losses and negative cash flows from operations.
+Since the date of our incorporation, we have incurred significant operating losses and negative cash flows from operations.
 Our operations have been funded primarily through the sale and issuance of equity securities since inception.
 We anticipate that we will continue to incur net losses and do not expect positive cash flows from operations for the foreseeable future.
-However, based on our cash on hand, we believe we will have adequate liquidity over the next twelve months following the date of this Annual Report to operate our business and to meet our cash requirements.
+However, based on our cash, cash equivalents and investments, we believe we will have adequate liquidity over the next twelve months following the date of this Annual Report to operate our business and to meet our cash requirements.
+If our available cash, cash equivalents and investments and anticipated cash flows from operations are insufficient to satisfy our liquidity requirements, we may consider raising additional capital to expand our business, pursue strategic investments, take advantage of financing opportunities or for other reasons.